jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.1.1/configure-backup-and-restore.md

       exec:
         command:
         - /home/user/bin/backup.sh # this command is invoked on "backup" container to make backup, for example /home/user/bin/backup.sh <backup_number>, <backup_number> is passed by operator
-    interval: 30 # how often make backup in seconds
+    interval: 30 # how often to make a backup, in seconds
-    makeBackupBeforePodDeletion: true # make backup before pod deletion
+    makeBackupBeforePodDeletion: true # make a backup before pod deletion
   restore:
-    containerName: backup # container name is responsible for restore backup
+    containerName: backup # container name is responsible to restore the backup
     action:
       exec:
         command:
-        - /home/user/bin/restore.sh # this command is invoked on "backup" container to make restore backup, for example /home/user/bin/restore.sh <backup_number>, <backup_number> is passed by operator
+        - /home/user/bin/restore.sh # this command is invoked on "backup" container to restore the backup, for example /home/user/bin/restore.sh <backup_number>, <backup_number> is passed by operator
     #recoveryOnce: <backup_number> # if want to restore specific backup configure this field and then Jenkins will be restarted and desired backup will be restored
 ```